Police Duty Act

 Article 24

-2. Joint pre-duty: briefing at precinct level.
+2. Joint roll call: conducted at precinct level.

 Article 25

-Roll-call shall be conducted as follows:
+Roll call shall be conducted as follows:

 2. Announcement of important policies and orders.